Nobody Knows (誰も知らない "Dare mo Shiranai") is a 2004 Japanese movie directed by Hirokazu Kore-eda.

 Tropes for Nobody Knows:

 - Adults Are Useless: Played with, as, adults can't help because they don't really know the situation and, unfortunately, Akira doesn't tell them either.
+However, on the other hand, telling the adults about their situation could end up with the kids evicted from their home because Keiko (their mom) rented the apartment without mentioning Shigeru and Yuki.

 - Ambiguous Ending: The movies ends on an ambigous note as, after Yuki dies and is buried, the kids with Saki appear to move on with their lives but we never find out if they ever get help out of the situation (which would make a Downer Ending if they didn't or a Bittersweet Ending if they did).